 My personal contemplation of Human Design Gate 42 (Gene Key 42)

-I don’t have gate 42 defined in my chart but I do have gate 53 (the other side) defined and it seems like I’ve been trying to solve the “never finish what I start” problem.
+Gate 42 is undefined in my chart, but I do have gate 53 defined (the other side of the channel of maturation).
+And it has often seemed like I’m endlessly trying to solve the “never finish what I start” problem.

 I am really good at starting things.
 Like, really, really good.

 But finishing is a whole other story.
-And it has been a source of deep shame for me for most of my life.
+And it has been a source of deep shame for me my entire life.

-As I took in all of these “open loops” I could clearly see that I was putting WAY TOO MUCH on my plate.
+As I took in all of these “open loops,” I could clearly see that I have a pattern of overloading my to-do list.
 Like, way too much.
-I had so much “to do” that it would take lifetimes to finish it all.
+I had so much “to do” that it would take many lifetimes to finish it all.

 - Do I have the energy to see this through?

-This leads, of course, to a deeper sense of self-compassion (human design gate 36).
-But, on a more practical level, I was able to be more discerning about the kinds of things I was actually starting.
+These questions have led to a deeper sense of self-compassion.
+But, on a more practical level, I was able to become even more discerning about the kinds of things I was actually starting.

-For example, my husband and I LOVE to go thrifting and antiquing.
+For example, my husband and I LOVE to go thrifting and antique shopping.

-Our home décor has a bohemian meets farmhouse meets mystical sigil magic vibe.
+Our home décor has a bohemian meets farmhouse meets mystical sigil magick vibe.
 I love the alchemy of taking something old and giving it a new purpose (human design gate 28).

 At one time, we’d go antique hunting every single week.